mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

   // +listType=atomic
   DeviceMixins []DeviceMixin

-  // SharedCapacity defines a list of advertised capacities.
-These
+  // SharedCapacityPools defines a list of capacity pools, each of which
-  // are not allocatable by themselves, but is referenced by devices
+  // has a name and a list of capacities available in the pool.
-  // defined in the ResourceSlice and consumed when the device is
+  //
-  // allocated.
+  // The names of the pools must be unique in the ResourceSlice.
   //
-  // The maximum number of shared capacities is 128.
+  // The maximum number of pools are 32.
   //
   // +optional
   // listType=atomic
-  SharedCapacity []SharedCapacityEntry
+  SharedCapacityPools []CapacityPool
 }

 // DeviceMixin defines a specific device mixin for each device type.